Roundup · 2026

 Free / $20/seat Team

-Generous free tier, clean summaries, lower friction than Gong for 1-5 rep teams.
+Generous free tier, clean summaries, lower friction than Gong for 1 to 5 rep teams.
 Less analytics depth but covers 80% of what small teams need.

 Honorable mention